joechea-aupp/vehicle-maintenance/README.md

 - [x] save user's toggle dark and light mode in localstorage
 - [ ] add service search functionality in the vehicle management page
   - [x] add new service item from search service to the vehicle record
-  - [ ] insert new service item to the search result and add it in the vehicle record
+  - [x] insert new service item to the search result and add it in the vehicle record
+  - [ ] remove service item from the vehicle record from

 ### page